fatihkapiz/message-sim-teknopar/README.md

 message-sim-teknopar is a Javascript application that enables the user to select messages from a predetermined pool of messages and push selected messages to a table.
 The table can then be saved as a PDF file or XLSX file.

+# startup
+The application must be started using http-server to start http server
+  1. clone the application
+  2. go to the application directory
+  3. run http-server .

+npm install http-server

 # Used Libraries
 1. html2pdf to save the table as a pdf file
 2. XLSX library to save the table as an XLSX file